 Too much data, too many screens and outdated systems are just some of the shared challenges control room operators are facing.
 An unhappy control room is an unproductive one and that can have a seriously negative knock-on effect across your factory.

-Here’s a quick look at control rooms and what to consider when it’s time to implement software, design the room itself or implement security measures.
+Here’s a quick look putting together a control room and what to consider when it’s time to implement new software, design the room itself or implement security measures.

 Similarly, software can consolidate multiple systems into a single intuitive, context-driven operations centre.
 This removes much of the unnecessary control room clutter that causes daily frustration.
 Plus, a centre like this allows for automation between different software applications, everything from SCADA to maintenance systems.

 Software can deal with the challenge of wanting to empower field operators.
 Without the right information and visibility, these operators are working with one hand tied behind their back.
 With the right software in use, it’s easy for them to access critical information whenever they need it, even if they’re on the move.

 Manufacturers sometimes adopt standards like ISA 101 because they address the design, implementation, and maintenance of HMIs.
 This gives them the most efficient control of the process in both normal and adverse situations.

 Similarly, standards like EEMUA 191, which cover alarms, are followed.
 When implemented correctly, this minimises operator stress by only displaying alarms that need their attention.
 By focusing only on the most relevant information, operators can work efficiently and productively.